 Heat Wave Blazes On In San Diego County

 The high pressure system over the Southwestern United States remains in place and will keep most of the region blazing hot through Saturday, forecasters said.
+A separate wave of high pressure is rotating through Southern California, bringing a slight chance of rain showers throughout the county Friday morning.

 An NWS excessive-heat warning will remain in effect through 9 p.m.
 Saturday in the western valleys, 9 p.m.
 Sunday in the mountains and 9 p.m.
 Sunday in the deserts.

-These conditions significantly increase the potential for heat-related illnesses, particularly for those working or participating in outdoor activities, authorities advised.
+The conditions significantly increase the potential for heat-related illnesses, particularly for those working or participating in outdoor activities, authorities advised.
 People are advised to drink plenty of fluids, stay in air-conditioned rooms, seek out shade and check up on potentially at- risk relatives and neighbors.

 Young children and pets should never be left unattended in vehicles — but particularly during such hot weather, when car interiors can reach lethal temperatures in a matter of minutes, the NWS cautioned.